Stone Mountain Trail at DuPont State Forest

 Hike to the Stone Mountain summit in Dupont State Forest near Brevard, NC to catch stunning, 180-degree panoramas from a wildflower-stippled mountaintop.

-Stone Mountain is located in DuPont State Recreational Forest, best known for its ultra-popular (and equally stunning) waterfalls.
+The mountain is located in DuPont State Recreational Forest, best known for its ultra-popular (and equally stunning) waterfalls.
 Stone Mountain is a rocky mountaintop near the park’s northern border that offers some beautiful southward views of DuPont’s scenic, 10,000+ acres.
 At 3620 feet, it’s the tallest summit in the park.
-And with DuPont’s extensive network of awesome hiking and mountain biking trails, there’s more than one way to summit Stone Mountain.
+And with DuPont’s extensive network of awesome hiking and mountain biking trails, there’s more than one way to the summit.

 It’s puzzling, then, why the hike to this mountaintop isn’t more popular.
 Given the popularity of the park’s waterfalls, perhaps the throngs of DuPont State Forest visitors are too waterfall-obsessed to seek out this great summit view?
-That’s fine… we’re all about some great summit solitude and enjoying some excellent long-range views from a quiet, sunny, domed summit framed in wildflowers.
+That’s fine, though: waterfalls are fantastic, but we’re also all about some great summit solitude.
+What’s better than some fantastic long-range views from a quiet, sunny, domed summit framed in wildflowers?

 Stone Mountain Trail at DuPont State Forest: the hike

-The Stone Mountain Trail arcs to the northeast, trailing through a forest of pine, fern and mountain laurel.
+The trail arcs to the northeast, trailing through a forest of pine, fern and mountain laurel.
 The hike reaches an intersection with the Switchback Trail at .5 mile, veering left continue hiking the Stone Mountain Trail and trekking northbound.
-The hike treks over a rocky trail bed, beginning a nearly unrelenting climb to the Stone Mountain summit (a 550+ foot gain over the next .8 mile).
+The hike treks over a rocky trail bed, beginning a nearly unrelenting climb to the mountaintop, a 550+ foot gain over the next .8 mile.

 The trail carves through a tight switchback at .75 miles, veering west.
-Wildflowers line the trail’s sides, stretching high to catch sunlight.
-The Stone Mountain Trail swings northeast, trekking through a grassy clearing at 1 mile.
+Wildflowers line the trail’s sides, stretching high to catch some sunlight.
+The trail swings northeast, trekking through a grassy clearing at 1 mile.
 (In warm summer months, the meadow is dense with grasses and shrubs, and can be a tight, challenging stretch of trail to navigate through.)

-The hike dives back into the shade of the forest, passing several moss-covered boulders and beginning a final ascent to the Stone Mountain summit.
-The trail climbs over roots and boulders under a dense canopy of shade, and moss spreads in a thick carpet over the rocky, near-summit terrain.
-Broad-leafed galax scents the air with its signature onion-like scent.
+The hike dives back into the shade of the forest, passing several moss-covered boulders and beginning a final ascent to the domed mountaintop.
+The trail climbs over roots and rocks under a dense canopy of shade, and moss spreads in a thick carpet over the rocky, near-summit terrain.
+Green-leafed galax fills the air with its signature onion-like scent.

-The trail summits Stone Mountain, reaching the first of several wide clearings and a large stone pile at 1.25 miles.
+The trail summits Stone Mountain, reaching the first of several extensive clearings and a large stone pile at 1.25 miles.

-The hike continues to explore the Stone Mountain summit, trailing eastbound.
-Views extend out from several nearby clearings on the mountaintop, where wide, curved rock expanses offer a great place to enjoy the long-range views.
+The hike continues to explore the rocky, sunny summit, trailing eastbound.
+Views extend out from several nearby clearings on the mountaintop, where wide, curved rock expanses offer a perfect place to enjoy the long-range views.
 The rolling terrain of DuPont State Forest is visible to the south.
 Wildflowers bask in the ample summit sunlight, framing the mountaintop in vibrant color.

-Departing the summit, the hike retraces its outbound steps on the Stone Mountain Trail and Rocky Ridge Trail to return to the trailhead.
-The hike reaches the trailhead at 2.6 miles, completing the hike.
+The hike departs the summit and retraces its outbound steps on the Stone Mountain Trail and Rocky Ridge Trail to return to the trailhead.
+The hike reaches the trailhead at 2.6 miles, finishing the adventure.